 - …

-- package.yaml Manifest: metadata, contexts, and inputs
+- package.yaml Manifest: descriptive fields, metadata, contexts, and inputs

 The tests/inputs/ directory holds sample data that the test harness makes